svirins-zz/svirins/README.md

 #### Dzmitry Sviryn-@svirins
-Hi, I'm Dzmitry - a software engineerfrom Minsk, Belarus.
+Hi, I'm Dzmitry - a software engineer from Minsk, Belarus.
 I specialize in creating web apps using JAM Stack coupled with headless CMS.

 ... to be finished soon